 The current coronavirus (COVID-19) pandemic presents some challenges to maintaining a physically active lifestyle.
 COVID-19 is spread by droplet transmission – someone sneezing or coughing into the air or onto a surface, and then the virus enters a new host through the mouth, nose or eyes.
 The most up-to-date information about COVID-19 should be accessed from the Centers for Disease Control and Prevention (CDC) website: https://www.cdc.gov/coronavirus/2019-ncov/about/index.html

-Given what we understand about transmission of the virus, the CDC recommends avoiding gatherings of people and maintaining a social distance of 6 feet or more.
+Given what we understand about the transmission of the virus, the CDC recommends avoiding gatherings of people and maintaining a social distance of 6 feet or more.
 That, along with recommendations related to personal hygiene (handwashing, not touching your face) may create concern about exercising in gyms, where many people are in and out on a daily basis.
 Those at greatest risk for severe complications of COVID-19 are the elderly (defined as age 60 and older), and others with chronic diseases or compromised immune function.
-Those individuals should avoid gyms altogether, and exercise at home or in their neighborhood.

 For all of us, young and old, regular physical activity remains an important strategy for staying healthy!
 Compared to being sedentary, moderate-intensity physical activity is associated with better immune function.
 Likewise, regular physical activity is associated with lower levels of anxiety and perceived stress (which many of us are feeling in the wake of the COVID-19 pandemic).

 The Physical Activity Guidelines for Americans recommend 150-300 minutes per week of moderate-intensity aerobic physical activity and 2 sessions per week of muscle strength training.
 Fit in 2, 5, 10 or 20 minutes, however, and wherever you can.
 Every active minute counts!